 As much ink has spilled in reviews about Mork Borg as you’ll find in its splattered, blood-covered pages.
-The indie project, born of a zine written during an overly-long apple que, epitomizes the rules-light, attitude-heavy genre of metal rpgs.
+The indie project, born of a zine written during an overly-long apple queue, epitomizes the rules-light, attitude-heavy genre of metal RPGs.

 About this Review